UniMath/agda-unimath/src/foundation/invertible-maps.lagda.md

 ```

 #### The type of free loops on equivalences is equivalent to the type of invertible equivalences

+**Proof:** Firstly, associating the order of Sigma types shows that a function
+being invertible is equivalent to it having a section, such that this section is
+also its retraction.
+Now, since equivalences have a contractible type of
+sections, a proof of invertibility of the underlying map `f` of an equivalence
+contracts to just a single homotopy `g ∘ f ~ id`, showing that a section `g` of
+`f` is also its retraction.
+As `g` is a section, composing from the left with
+`f` and canceling `f ∘ g` yields a loop `f ~ f`.
+By equivalence extensionality,
+this loop may be lifted to a loop on the entire equivalence.

 ```agda
 module _